Armenia

 • Surrogacy has been legal since 2002.
 Law on Human Reproductive Health and Reproductive Rights.
 (Law No. ZR-474, 11 December 2002).

-• Legally married heterosexual couples or single women who can provide their own eggs.
+• Legally married heterosexual couples or single people can pursue surrogacy in Armenia.

 • The intended mother must be 55 years or younger.